PeteEdwards1/OCOM5100M-PfDS-Notebooks/README.md

 3. Make sure your name on the card matches your GitHub profile and billing information exactly.
 ##### Option C: Module Enrolment Email
-1. Find one of the following emails in your inbox: o	UOL Online: Important - Module Reminder. o	26/27(B02) OCOM5100M Programming for Data Science (37918): Module available.
+1. Find one of the following emails in your inbox:
+   UOL Online: Important - Module Reminder.
+   26/27(B02) OCOM5100M Programming for Data Science (37918): Module available.
 2. Save it as a PDF (in most email clients: File → Print → Save as PDF)
 3. Upload the PDF when prompted during the GitHub Education application